 I had to have part of my thyroid removed because there was a concern for cancer.
-On a follow-up appointment with my endocrinologist, she mentioned that my glucose levels were borderline pre diabetic.
+On a follow-up appointment with my endocrinologist, she mentioned that my glucose levels were borderline pre-diabetic.
 This freaked me out.
 I remember going home and telling my husband what I was told.
-He said to me, “have you looked in the mirror?”
-I was taken back and offended and mad.
+He said to me, “Have you looked in the mirror?”
+I was taken aback and offended and mad.
 My husband was telling me that I was fat.
-What he said all though harsh was true.
+What he said, although was harsh, was true.
 This was my rock bottom and I knew I needed to make some changes.
 I had two kids that I couldn’t play with because I was too fat to be able to keep up with them.

-That moment eventually lead me to RMAP.
+That moment eventually lead me to Rocky Mountain Associated Physicians (RMAP).
 I started to do research about weight loss surgery and worked with my insurance so they would cover it.
-By the time, I met with Dr. McKinley, I had done such extensive research about WLS that I knew what I was getting myself into and was ready for the next step.
+By the time I met with Dr. McKinlay, I had done such extensive research and WLS that I knew what I was getting myself in to and was ready for the next step.

-My pre-surgery weight was 275, and 261 the day or surgery, I had surgery on June 4th of 2014.
+My pre-surgery weight was 275, and 261 the day of surgery.
+I had surgery on June 4th, 2014.
 Unfortunately, I was not your average text book WLS patient.
-I was riddled with complications over the course of the next two years, I would have multiple strictures.
-I’ve lost count on how many scopes I’ve had.
-I currently weigh 131 pounds, and have been asked multiple times if you know you would have so many problems would you do it again?
-My response “hell yes.”
-As difficult as my road was I learned a lot about myself and my life was given back to me by RMAP.
-I owe my life to Dr. McKinley.
+I was riddled with complications over the course of the next two years.
+I would have multiple strictures.
+I’ve lost count of how many scopes I’ve had.
+I currently weight 131 pounds, and have been asked multiple times if you know you would have so many problems, would you do it again?
+My response, “Hell yes.”
+As difficult as my road was, I learned a lot about myself and my life was given back to me by RMAP.
+I owe my life to Dr. McKinlay.

-Since WLS I’ve secured a job, that I love and I’m really good at it.
-I’ve been recognized for my hard work multiple times.
-I was even asked to be part of a very prestigious team, that very few people are part of.
-I’m no longer afraid to try new things.
-I love my life and don’t take for granted this great new body, I’ve worked so hard to get and will be ever grateful To RMAP for giving me my new beginning.
+Since WLS, I’ve secured a job that I love and am really good at.
+I have been recognized for my hard work multiple times.
+I was even asked to be part of a very prestigious team that very few people are part of.
+I am no longer afraid to try new things.
+I love my life and don’t take for granted this great new body.
+I’ve worked so hard and will be ever grateful to RMAP for giving me my new beginning.